 Allow them to make mistakes.
 Why should you allow them to make mistakes?
 Of course, you would not make that mistake now, would you Sasha?
 You would just make another mistake.
 But everybody does make mistakes.
 So, you need to allow that to happen.
 If you delegate properly, you will include room for error in your delegation ideas and plans.

-Recently some CBLT leaders were rejoicing about the many new churches already started.
+Recently some New Life leaders were rejoicing about the many new churches already started.
 We were just talking and saying, “Well, maybe there will not be 500.
 Maybe there will only be 398.”
 And that is not a big problem, you see.
 I know that you folks are going to keep the angels busy singing for a long time.

 J. Praise!